initpy/go-book/methods.rst

         "December":31
     }

+..
+Should likely note in the example above that the last entry does not require
+.. a comma after it.
+Question: Will a comma there break the compilation?
+..
+Worth noting the answer.

 See?
-It's actually easy, and it can be handy to give more meaning to your programs, by giving names to complicated composite -or even simple- types.
+It's actually easy, and it can be handy to give more meaning to your code, by giving names to complicated composite -- or even simple -- types.

 Back to our methods.